 04.06 As Needed (AN).
 The inspection effort should be performed when the activity or event occurs at the facility as specified in the guidance section of specific inspection procedures (e.g., refueling outages).

 04.07 Baseline Inspection Program Completion.
-Baseline Inspection Program completion for an ROP annual inspection cycle is defined to be not more than four (4) inspection procedures not completed, per Region .
+Baseline Inspection Program completion for an ROP annual inspection cycle is defined to be not more than four (4) inspection procedures not completed, per Region (but not more than one procedure not done per plant).
 For the purposes of this definition, each inspection procedure attachment is counted as a separate inspection procedure (IP).

 This sixteen (16) inspection procedure allowance per year nationwide equates to an annual completion rate greater than 99.5% (assuming an average of 3400 total inspection procedures/attachments per year nationwide - approximately 33 per year X 103 plants).
 This allowance is intended to provide for unanticipated disruptions in inspection scheduling that unavoidably cause an inspection procedure or attachment to not be completed and presumes that at least the minimum inspection requirements will otherwise be completed as soon as possible within the quarter immediately following the annual inspection cycle.
 Achieving this level of Baseline Inspection performance provides a basis to conclude that the intent of the Baseline Inspection Program has been met and therefore, for the purpose of goal monitoring, can be reported as complete for that annual cycle.